 - The Executive Committee may recommend to the Board of Directors the names of persons to fill a vacancy of a director or officer that occurs for any reason in accordance with ballots cast by the membership.
 The Board of Directors may decide if the vacancy will be filled for the remainder of the term of the vacancy upon confirmation of a majority of the remaining Board members.
 This confirmation may occur by polling the remaining Board members or during a subsequent Board of Directors meeting.
 Otherwise, vacancies may only be filled by vote of the members in accordance with these Bylaws and the procedures adopted by the Board of Directors.

-The President, or in the President’s absence, the President-Elect, shall preside at all meetings of the Board of Directors.
-In the absence of both President and President- Elect, the Immediate Past President shall preside.
+The Chair, or in the Chair’s absence, the Chair-Elect, shall preside at all meetings of the Board of Directors.
+In the absence of both Chair and Chair- Elect, the Immediate Past Chair shall preside.

 A majority of the Board of Directors shall constitute a quorum of the Board of Directors.
-An act of the majority of directors and officers present and voting at a meeting at which a quorum is present shall be the act of the Board of Directors.
+An act of the majority of directors present and voting at a meeting at which a quorum is present shall be the act of the Board of Directors.
 At least one officer must be present to reach a quorum.
-In the event of the absence of all four officers (President, President-Elect, Immediate Past President, and Secretary/Treasurer), a quorum shall be deemed not to be present.
+In the event of the absence of all four officers (Chair, Chair-Elect, Immediate Past Chair, and Secretary/Treasurer), a quorum shall be deemed not to be present.

 Officers and directors shall be elected pursuant to proxy ballots sent to members entitled to vote for election at the annual business meeting of the Association in accordance with these Bylaws and the procedures adopted by the Board of Directors.